meinto/whatsapp-signal-bridge/README.md

 ## Skills

 You can control the application with a couple of commands.
-Type `@bot help` in signal or Whatsapp for more information.
+Type `@bot help` in Signal or Whatsapp for more information.

 ## Legal